emnh/playground-f2pxsmh2/statement.md

 So tableIndex[101010111001][2] = 000.
 And tableRow[101010111001][2] = 000000.

-To compute the components of the table you can use regular bit-BFS on each index which matches pattern "^1|01" in the 2 rows.
+## How to use the table in iteration over bitboard / grid rows

 Once you have the table initialized, the iteration proceeds as follows:
 First you prepend an empty row to your grid, so that the transition into the components of the first row is easy and fits into the loop.